 The Upper Oconee Plan describes 25 management practices targeted toward current and future needs.
 Actions for surface and groundwater are grouped and listed by the water use sectors that will implement them.
 The Plan also includes practices for resources shared with other regions.
 Representative practices are summarized here.

-WATER CONSERVATION: To prevent potential shortages in meeting instream flow needs, the Upper Oconee Plan encourages conservation pricing and development of water conservation centralized sewer in developing areas where density warrants and development of local wastewater master plans to evaluate wastewater treatment and disposal options to meet future demands.
-Comprehensive land use planning and local government participation in construction erosion and sediment control are also encouraged.
+WATER CONSERVATION: To prevent potential shortages in meeting instream flow needs, the Upper Oconee Plan encourages conservation pricing and development of water conservation goals.

-WATER SUPPLY: Practices include expansion of existing reservoirs and construction of new water supply reservoirs
+WATER SUPPLY: Practices include expansion of existing reservoirs and construction of new water supply reservoirs.